ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 Unlike CONNECT-UDP requests, which require specifying a target host, CONNECT-IP requests can allow endpoints to send arbitrary IP packets to any host.
-The client can choose to restrict a given request to a specific host or IP protocol by adding parameters to its request.
-When the server knows that a request is scoped to a target host or protocol, it can leverage this information to optimize its resource allocation; for example, the server can assign the same public IP address to two CONNECT-IP requests that are scoped to different hosts and/or different protocols.
+The client can choose to restrict a given request to a specific prefix or IP protocol by adding parameters to its request.
+When the server knows that a request is scoped to a target prefix or protocol, it can leverage this information to optimize its resource allocation; for example, the server can assign the same public IP address to two CONNECT-IP requests that are scoped to different prefixes and/or different protocols.

 CONNECT-IP uses URI template variables ({{client-config}}) to determine the